Home > American Destinations > Mexico > Cenotes Near Cancun: Swimming in Natural Sinkholes & Water Holes

 Canamayte Eco Park Restaurant

-Once you are done swimming, I highly recommend walking the paths through the subtropical forest.
+After swimming, I highly recommend walking the paths through the subtropical forest.
 The paths are well marked and fairly flat.
-Near the main path there is a gift shop that is run by local Mayans.
-I suggest buying something made out of obsidian, which is a local lava stone.
-Obsidian turns a golden-green when exposed to the sun.
-Once back in the shade, it reverts to black.
+Near the main path was a gift shop run by local Maya artisans.
+I suggest purchasing something made from obsidian, a volcanic glass that was widely used by the Maya and historically traded into the region.
+Obsidian often appears golden-green in sunlight and returns to black when back in the shade.

 Interesting Trees